velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 Safris giggles, running her fingers through Cassil's hair.
 "Do I look like I care, babe?"

 Cassil makes a face.
-"The only person who ever calls me Cassi is this… psycho fucking bully back home."
+"The only person who ever calls me Cassi is this… *psycho* fucking bully back home."

 “So it makes you feel small and vulnerable, is what you’re saying?”
 Safris grins.
 “I think that’s exactly where I want you… *Cassi.”*

+"Ugh."
 Cassil sighs.
 “You… you are such a piece of shit, you know that?”

 Safris digs her fingernails into Cassil's neck, smothering her mewls of pain with a kiss.
 "Careful, darling; that sounds like *insubordination.* I might have to *punish* you for that."